Posted by Martin Heller Potempa & Sheppard, PLLC on July 9, 2020

 If parental rights are terminated for both parties, the child will be placed for adoption.

-When you fear for the well being and safety of your child, know that this isn’t a process to take lightly.
+When you fear for the well-being and safety of your child, know that this isn’t a process to take lightly.
 The Tennessee family law attorneys of Martin Heller Potempa & Sheppard, PLLC can help.
+We know how to handle disputes related to child custody in Tennessee, with a track record of successful and satisfactory resolution from our clients.

 If you believe your ex or their new partner is unfit to parent your child, know that you do not have to accept this.
-If you need to modify your parenting plans or child custody agreement, you need the Tennessee family law attorneys of Martin Heller Potempa & Sheppard, PLLC.
-Contact us today to schedule a free consultation.
+If you need to modify your parenting plans or child custody agreement, you need the attorneys of Martin Heller Potempa & Sheppard, PLLC.
+Contact our family law attorneys in Tennessee today to schedule a free consultation.

 If You Need Legal Assistance, Contact MHPS Law Firm Today